Llanllechid

-Llanllechid ([ɬanˈɬɛχɪd]) is a village near Bethesda and a community in Gwynedd, Wales with a population of 889 as of the 2011 UK census and an area of 46 km2.
+Llanllechid ([ɬanˈɬɛχɪd]) is a village and community in Gwynedd, Wales.
+The village is near Bethesda, and the community had a population of 889 at the 2011 UK census and an area of 46 km2.
 The community also includes Tal-y-Bont near Bangor, Gwynedd and a large part of the Carneddau range so is therefore sparsely populated.

-Eglwys St Llechid, Llanllechid
+Eglwys St Llechid

 St Llechid is the patron saint of the village, where she founded the parish church and a holy well (now lost).
 The church closed in 2002.